Sage/streamlinejs/README.md

 npm install streamline -g
 ```

-**Warning**: you may get errors when installing streamline versions >= 0.10.11 because fibers and galaxy are now installed as optional packages and they are not compatible with all versions of node.js.
-But these packages are optional and **streamline itself should install fine**.
-Just check these dependencies if you plan to use the _fibers_ or _generators_ modes.
+**Warning**: you may get errors when installing streamline versions >= 0.10.11 because fibers is now installed as an optional package and it is not compatible with all versions of node.js.
+But this packages is optional and **streamline itself should install fine**.
+Just check these dependencies if you plan to use the _fibers_  mode.

 The `-g` option installs streamline _globally_.
 You can also install it _locally_, without `-g` but then the `_node` and `_coffee`